NourBelka/Online-Shopping-System/README.md

 Select a product to add to cart (enter ID, -1 to stop): 1 Added Headphones to cart.

+Select a product to add to cart (enter ID, -1 to stop): -1

 Checkout now? (yes/no): yes

+Checking out...
+Error: Insufficient balance to complete the purchase.